Kartikeya-Singh9/rentomojo/README.md

 Steps to execute

-Kindly dump all the tables on the schema name ipl. ( From the dump folder provided in repository )
+Kindly dump all the tables on the schema name phonebook. ( From the dump folder provided in repository )

 Clone this repository.